 TeamChat server

 createTeamChatServer(db, opts?) → clawboo-teamchat.
-Two tools that let every runtime, regardless of dialect, post to and listen on the shared team room over the team_chat substrate.
+Two tools that let every runtime, regardless of dialect, post to and listen on the shared team room over the team_chat substrate, plus a third, team_delegate, pushed onto the tool list only on orchestrator-driven team runs.
 The board stays canonical; a post is narration, never a board mutation (this server has no board access).

 Post a message to your team room as a named peer.
 Returns { posted: { seq, roomId, authorAgentId } }; a tool-error if the text is empty, or (unbound) if no authorAgentId + teamId were supplied.